torunar/transmogrify/README.md

 * `dbPassword` — database password (`""` or `''` must be specified for the empty password).
 * `dbName` — database name.
 * `dbPrefix` — table prefix (`""` or `''` must be specified for the empty prefix).
+* `ipbAddress` - network address of the IPB forum.
 * `apiKey` — API key for the Discourse forum.
 * `discourseAddress` — network address of the Discourse forum (default: `http://localhost:4000`).
 * `forumIds` — comma-separated list of forum IDs to transfer (e.g. `10,12,13,25,42`).